Billions in student loan debt forgiven under revamped program: Do you qualify? - NewsBreak

 While running for office, President Joe Biden expressed support for federal student loan forgiveness of $10,000 per borrower.
 Just over a year into his presidency, Biden has yet to make any widespread student debt cancellation.

-The administration has, however, canceled more than $17 billion in debt for some 725,000 borrowers for multiple reasons, including those impacted by the aforementioned changes to the PSLF program.
+The administration has, however, canceled more than $17 billion in debt for some 725,000 borrowers for multiple reasons, including those impacted by the aforementioned changes to the PSLF program.$238M in student loans being discharged for 28K borrowers due to school ‘misconduct’

 Others who qualify include 40,000 who received immediate debt cancellation thanks to actions to “fix longstanding failures in the student loan programs” last month, borrowers with total and permanent disability , and borrowers defrauded by their school.